 Our new music group, The Pickford Ensemble, is comprised of some of Pepperdine's finest student musicians.
 The ensemble is dedicated to the performance of new music for film as part of the biennial Up Against the Screen projects.

 The Raitt Recital Hall (left) is a beautiful facility where many of our composition students hear their music realized in concert.
 Donated to the university by Rosemary and John Raitt, this hall offers an intimate and acoustically superb environment for chamber music.
 The acoustics of the room can be changed by a variety of curtain settings on the sides or above the auditorium giving students the ability to utilize all of the room's acoustic possibilities as needed by the music.

-The music department's practice facility provides students with rooms for private study, each with its own piano.
-Grand pianos are also available in larger rooms are also available for small and large ensemble rehearsals.
+The music department's practice facility provides students with rooms for private study, each with its own upright piano.
+Grand pianos are also available in larger rooms and are also available for small and large ensemble rehearsals.

 Providing our composition students with the essential tools in music technology, the Peggy and Alan Kwong Music Technology Lab is a sixteen-workstation state-of-the art facility where students learn the foundations of music synthesis, sequencing, notation and digital editing.

 Our Composition Graduates

 After receiving the B.A. in Music with an emphasis in Composition, many of our students have gone on to excellent graduate programs in composition.
 With their training in analysis, composition, notation, orchestration, electronic music, students who complete this emphasis are well equipped for the challenges of graduate school and a life in new music.

 Professor of Music

 Application and Audition Information